trapd00r/zsh-syntax-highlighting-filetypes/README.md

 initial version of his script and added highlighting for filetypes and a few other things.
 The filetype highlighting rules are taken from my [LS_COLORS][1] project.

-This will only work in terminal capable of displaying 256 colors.
+This will only work in terminals capable of displaying 256 colors.

 ![image](http://i.imgur.com/ji5Sm.png)